 Profile

-Beremeal is only produced at Barony Mills on Orkney where Rae Phillips, who had milling in his blood, worked tirelessly to preserve the skills.
-His forefathers were millers there and Rae returned to be Miller for the Birsay Heritage Trust that has operated the Mill since 1998.
-Sadly Rae passed away in 2018 and will be sorely missed.
+Beremeal is only produced at Barony Mills.
+The current miller Alister Harcus learnt his skills from Rae Phillips, whose father and grandfather were millers at Barony Mill before him.
+Alister carries on the tradition with enthusiasm and knowledge, creating a unique product appreciated by cooks and chefs.
 Built in 1837 Barony Mills has remained relatively unchanged and still uses the original machinery and techniques to make high quality Beremeal.
-Available from Barony Mills & on mainland from delis & independents supplied by Green City Coop.
+Available from Barony Mill & on mainland from delis & independents supplied by Green City Coop.
+For a full map of stockists check out Barony Mill link here.

 Beremeal bannocks are absolutely delicious and on the menus at Lynnfield Hotel & Sheila Fleet Kirk Gallery & Cafe